 If this article has helped you realise the importance of social media in business and inspired you to start using social media for your company, that’s great!
 Carefully devising a well thought through social strategy will pay huge dividends for your company in both the short and long term.
 However, to realise the true potential of social media for business, it’s best practice to use this tool as part of a wider marketing plan with consistent messaging reflected throughout.

 If you need help implementing a social media marketing strategy as part of a wider marketing plan, get in touch with one of our experts.
-Alternatively, visit our marketing and social media pages to discover how we can work with your business to deliver results.
+Alternatively, visit our marketing page to discover how we can work with your business to deliver results.